NicolasKohnert/generic_prioritization_engine/README.md

 Usage

 The entire project is automated for ease of use.To start the pipeline and initialize the data visualization:
-1. Execute start_gis.bat with a double klick
+1. Execute start_gis.bat with a double click
-2.The pipeline processes the data, updates the database, and automatically starts a web server 3 Open your browser at http://localhost:8000 to view the atest priorization map
+2.The pipeline processes the data, updates the database, and automatically starts a web server 3 Open your browser at http://localhost:8000 to view the asset prioritization map

 Project Structure